 Christmas in Hong Kong

-In Hong Kong, people also send Christmas cards, many of which are home made using Chinese craft techniques.
+In Hong Kong, people also send Christmas cards.
+They're normally bought in shops, although a few people still like to make them using Chinese craft techniques.

 Every year in Hong Kong there is a 'Winterfest'.
 It's a huge winter party that involves the shops, theme parks and other attractions in Hong Kong.

 Winterfest is also famous for its New Year's countdown and displays of lights and fireworks all over the city.
 These are really spectacular and light up all the skyscrapers and buildings.
 Here's a clip of a laser and light show from 2007 (link will take you to youtube.com).
 Find out more about Winterfest (external link).